top of page

 Suicide and Underserved Populations

 In this workshop, we will address the specific challenges faced by underserved populations related to mental health treatment and suicide prevention.
 Our speakers will address challenges faced by underserved populations such as Latino, Black, Asian, and non-traditional students, with special attention to the LGBTQI+ community.
-The speakers will offer an engaging and lively discussion on the topics with clear advice moving forward to better address the problem.
+The speakers will offer an engaging and lively discussion on the topics, with clear advice on how to move forward to better address the problem.

 A trans woman looking into a mirror

-D-Prep Safety works with schools, workplaces, colleges, and universities who desire to put their team through a tailored experience of working through a number of cases to receive a certification in threat assessment for their team.
-Cases are developed within general topic (e.g., mental illness, low level threat, outsider threat, relationship violence) and are tailored for the specific team working the case.
-For example, if the community a workplace, the threat will demonstrate a workplace scenario.
-If the location is middle school or a community, non-residential college, then that will be included in the case details.
+DPrep Safety works with schools, workplaces, colleges, and universities that want to put their teams through a tailored experience involving a number of cases to earn a threat assessment certification.
+Cases are developed within a general topic (e.g., mental illness, low-level threat, outsider threat, relationship violence) and are tailored for the specific team working the case.
+For example, if the community is a workplace, the threat will demonstrate a workplace scenario.
+If the location is a middle school or a community, non-residential college, then that will be included in the case details.

 More details at Threat Page